b13/t3ext-environment/README.md

 		page.20 >
 	[GLOBAL]

-With TYPO3 CMS 6.2, you can use the newly defined "context" and "contextMatch" TypoScript conditions.
+With TYPO3 CMS 6.2, you can use the newly defined "applicationContext" TypoScript condition.

 Environment-dependent email redirection